felicialeow/cs50project/README.md

 5. count plot
 6. density plot

-_It is not advisable to conduct multivariate analysis without exploring the individually data._
+_It is not advisable to conduct multivariate analysis without exploring the individual data._

 ## Authors
 The project is created and maintained by [Felicia](https://github.com/felicialeow) and [Tian](https://github.com/GTdllab).